martinbarilik/speeddial-light/README.md

 # SpeedDial Light

-A lightweight Chrome extension that replaces your new tab page with a customizable speed dial for your favorite websites.
+A lightweight vibe coded Chrome extension that replaces your new tab page with a customizable speed dial for your favorite websites.

 ## Features